-To be eligible to receive federal student aid, you must meet the following requirements:
+To be eligible to receive federal aid, students must:

-New Applicants (Students who have never applied for financial aid)
+New Applicants (Students who have never completed a FAFSA)

-- Go to the FAFSA website to learn about the FAFSA process and complete the application on-line
+- Go to FAFSA to complete the application on-line

 - Or download and complete a paper version of the FAFSA.

-Renewal Applicants (Students who have previously applied for financial aid)
+Renewal Applicants (Students who have previously completed FAFSA)

 - Complete your FAFSA online by selecting the application pertaining to the academic year of attendance